TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Your goal:
   * Split array such that the maximum subarray sum is as small as possible.
   * Return this minimized maximum sum.
-- This is Minimize Maximum â†’ a perfect Binary Search on Answer (BSOA) problem.
+- This is Minimize Maximum → a perfect Binary Search on Answer (BSOA) problem.
 ---

 ## 2. Constraints

-- 1 â‰¤ n â‰¤ 10^4
+- 1 ≤ n ≤ 10^4
-- 1 â‰¤ k â‰¤ n
+- 1 ≤ k ≤ n
-- 1 â‰¤ a[i] â‰¤ 10^4
+- 1 ≤ a[i] ≤ 10^4
 ---

 ## 3. Edge Cases

-- k = 1 â†’ answer = sum of whole array
+- k = 1 → answer = sum of whole array
-- k = n â†’ answer = max element
+- k = n → answer = max element
-- Very large numbers â†’ use long for sums
+- Very large numbers → use long for sums
-- Array in strictly increasing order â†’ largest splits affect
+- Array in strictly increasing order → largest splits affect
-- All elements equal â†’ simple equal distribution
+- All elements equal → simple equal distribution
 ---

 ## 4. Examples